Festive Foods

 Although we may be weary of what we are sharing with our furry friends during the festive season, we know that they will still manage to find some crumbs on the floor, coerce the kids into feeding them their scraps, or steal a cookie when nobody's watching.

-Why not spoil them with a ChristMutts Gift Box this year, which contains dog friendly cookies, and save them the tummy misfortune of trying Grandma’s super secret special recipe that she insists on making every year…
+Therefore, it’s important to ensure that we are doing what we can to keep their gut microbiome healthy regardless.
+Why not spoil them with a ChristMutts Gift Box this year, which contains dog friendly cookies, and save them the tummy misfortune of trying Grandma’s super secret special recipe that she insists on making every year… Plus, you can add in the Mega Oil and Gut & Immunity Supplement to the box for an additional boost of health and wellness!

-Order quickly though because the inside scoop is that they are flying off the sh’elves’!!!!
+Order quickly though because the inside scoop is that they are flying off the shelves’!!!!